Frequently asked questions about FHOG TAS

 How much is the First Home Owners Grant TAS?

-The FHOG Tasmania is worth $20,000 until 30 June 2019 buy only when you buy or build a new home.
+The FHOG Tasmania is worth $20,000 until 30 June 2022 but only when you buy or build a new home.
 Off the plan purchases are also eligible.
 In Tasmania, there is no limit on the purchase price of the property, and the FHOG is not means tested.

 If you buy an established home, you are not eligible for the FHOG in Tasmania but you may be able to claim savings on stamp duty.

 To be eligible for the FHOG in Tasmania, you’ll need to meet several conditions: